 version of Huevos Rancheros.
 And it gave us a chance to get

 some more pictures to show the cooking technique.
-While some may think
+While some may treat

-this a breakfast dish, we love it for dinner.
+this as a breakfast dish, we love it for dinner.

 Weeknight Huevos Rancheros (for 2 hungry people)

-We often get Muir Glen Fire Roasted tomatoes.
-You an also
+We often get Muir Glen fire roasted tomatoes.
+You can also

 tomatoes aren't chopped, go ahead and do so.
 Combine and mix all the